webclinic017/ken_gold_candle/OPTIMIZATION_PROMPT.md

 ## Context

-You are analyzing a gold trading strategy repository to find optimal configuration settings.
+You are an expert AI trading strategist analyzing a gold trading repository to find optimal configuration settings.
 Your goal is to achieve specific performance targets consistently across multiple time periods.
+You have full autonomy to modify configuration and testing scripts to meet the objective.

 ## Objective